DocNow/docnow/docs/cloud/index.md

 * [Scaleway](https://docnow.readthedocs.io/en/latest/cloud/scaleway/)

 Installing DocNow in the cloud will cost money, both for running a server and collecting and storing data.
-In all cases you will need to sign up to set up your own customized Docnow App.
+You will need a credit card and cloud service provider account to continue.

 The installation will be the same as Documenting the Now's [Community Instance](https://community.docnow.io) but will be under your full management.
-You will need a credit card and cloud service provider account to continue.

-* the resulting URL cannot be shared for use with others
-* the installation will not always be network connected (a requirement of the app to collect tweets)
-* the installations performance will be impacted by other applications are running on your computer
+You will be the administrator of the application, which gives the privileges of user management, ability to edit Terms of Service, and other settings.

+## Benefits of running your own instance
+* A
+* B
+* C